playsms/playsms/INSTALL.md

 * Operating System Linux (distro such as Ubuntu, Debian, CentOS etc)
 * Web server software (for example Apache2, nginx or lighttpd)
-* Database Server MySQL 5.x.x or latest stable release
+* Database Server MySQL 5.x.x or latest stable release (with adjustments for MySQL 5.7.x)
 * PHP 5.3 or latest stable release (must be at least version 5.3)
 * PHP MySQL module must be installed and enabled
 * PHP CLI must be installed